 Only if you are configuring Matter over Thread: Configure the Thread Border Router.

 Send Matter commands.

 At the end of this procedure, LED 1 of the Matter device programmed with the sample starts flashing in the Short Flash Off state.
-This indicates that the device is fully provisioned, but does not yet have full Thread network connectivity.
+This indicates that the device is fully provisioned, but does not yet have full IPv6 network connectivity.

 Press Button 1 for six seconds to initiate the factory reset of the device.

 The device reboots after all its settings are erased.

 To upgrade the device firmware, complete the steps listed for the selected method in the Performing Device Firmware Upgrade in the nRF Connect examples tutorial of the Matter documentation.

 This sample uses the Matter library that includes the nRF Connect SDK platform integration layer: